jarun/nnn/README.md

 Help & settings, file details, media info and archive listing are shown in the PAGER.
 Please use the PAGER-specific keys in these screens.

+#### Contexts

+Contexts (aka _tabs_ aka _workspaces_) serve the purpose of exploring multiple directories in parallel. `nnn` provides 4 contexts simultaneously.
+The status of the contexts are shown in the top left corner:

+- the current context is in reverse
+- other used contexts are underlined
+- rest are unused

+The bookmark prompt understands contexts.
+To switch contexts press `^B` and enter the context number (1-4).

+The first time a context is entered, it copies the state of the last visited context.
+Each context remembers its start directory and last visited directory.

 #### Filters

 Filters support regexes to instantly (search-as-you-type) list the matching entries in the current directory.